RMLio/RMLStreamer/README.md

   --json-ld                Write the output as JSON-LD instead of N-Quads.
 An object contains all RDF generated from one input record.
 Note: this is slower than using the default N-Quads format.
   --bulk                   Write all triples generated from one input record at once.
   --checkpoint-interval <time (ms)>
                            If given, Flink's checkpointing is enabled with the given interval.
-If not given, checkpointing is disabled.
+If not given, checkpointing is enabled when writing to a file (this is required to use the flink StreamingFileSink).
+Otherwise, checkpointing is disabled.
 Command: toFile [options]
 Write output to file.
 Note: when the mapping consists only of stream triple maps, a StreamingFileSink is used.
 This sink will write the output to a part file at every checkpoint.